NMyullyari/SystemModeling/Projects/War-modeling/Documents/Generalized-Lanchester-combat-models.md

 - The number of casualties is determined by the size of one's side.

-- This could be a model of the Cold War, where the more of their submarines are on alert, the more of them die.
+- This could be a model of the Cold War, where the more submarines are on alert, the more of them die.

 #### **4.** ***Brackney*** model (coefficients $a$ and $f$ or $b$ and $e$)

 - The casualties of one side is proportional to the number of encounters and the other to the number of its opponent.

-- The model was inspired of the Vietnam War and describes quite satisfactory.
+- The model was inspired by the Vietnam War and describes asymmetric warfare quite satisfactorily.

     -  I.e. a conflict in which one side is engaged in classical warfare and the other in guerrilla warfare.